Linked tasks with Tableau Prep Conductor

 Spatial join improvements

 We’re making spatial joins more powerful to unlock new ways to explore your geospatial data.
 When first released, spatial joins could only be used between point and polygon geometries.
-Now, we’ve expanded support to other combinations: polygon/line, polygon/polygon, and line/line to allow for a more complete and advanced analysis of your data.
-In this example, a line/line spatial join is being used to intersect one dataset that has major CA highway networks (as lines) and a dataset that has fault lines (also lines).
-This helps us understand which highway networks are particularly susceptible to seismic activity, since they directly intersect a fault line.
-With a line/polygon join, this can also be visualized on a state or country map.
+Now, we’ve expanded support to other combinations: polygon/line, polygon/polygon and line/line, to allow for a more complete and advanced analysis of your data.
+In this example, a line/line spatial join is being used to intersect one dataset that contains major Californian highway networks (as lines) and another dataset that contains fault lines (also lines).
+This helps us understand which highway networks are particularly susceptible to seismic activity, since they directly intersect with a fault line.
+With a line/polygon join, this can also be visualised on a state or country map.

 WKT support and GeoJSON conversion support

 To enable even more users to perform spatial analysis in Tableau, we've added more WKT and GeoJSON support to Tableau.
 Easily translate WKT and GeoJSON text markup found in Excel and CSV data sources directly into usable spatial geometry in Tableau.